HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Mobile-friendliness can be determined by the presence of two tags:

-1. [Viewport meta tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag), which is commonly used in responsive desig.
+1. [Viewport meta tag](https://developer.mozilla.org/docs/Web/HTML/Viewport_meta_tag), which is commonly used in responsive desig.
-2. [Vary: User-Agent header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary), which is used in dynamic serving and is based on the request header
+2. [Vary: User-Agent header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Vary), which is used in dynamic serving and is based on the request header

 #### Viewport meta tag

-A [`<meta name="viewport">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) optimizes for mobile screen sizes and can [reduce delays to user input](https://developer.chrome.com/docs/lighthouse/pwa/viewport/).
+A [`<meta name="viewport">`](https://developer.mozilla.org/docs/Web/HTML/Viewport_meta_tag) optimizes for mobile screen sizes and can [reduce delays to user input](https://developer.chrome.com/docs/lighthouse/pwa/viewport/).

-Usage of the [Viewport meta tag](https://dequeuniversity.com/rules/axe/4.9/meta-viewport) continued to increase in 2024 with 92% of desktop pages and 94% of mobile pages passing the Lighthouse check for a 'viewport tag' with `width` or `initial-scale` set.
+Usage of the <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.9/meta-viewport">Viewport meta tag</a> continued to increase in 2024 with 92% of desktop pages and 94% of mobile pages passing the Lighthouse check for a 'viewport tag' with `width` or `initial-scale` set.
 This was up by 1% from 2022's adoption rates when 91% of mobile pages used the tag.

 {{ figure_markup(
   image="viewport-meta-tag.png",